dpaola2/user-auth/README.md

 # User Auth for Rails (rapid prototyping)

+## Why use this instead of Devise?

+Devise is fast to get up and running but confusing and clunky to customize in the long term.
+Instead, this approach gives you generated code that you can then customize to your project's unique requirements.

 ## What you get

+Generated code:

 - User model and migration, w/ hashed password using `bcrypt` and "remember me" functionality
 - Controllers, Views, and Helpers for signing up, logging in and out, and changing your password